alexwlchan/alexwlchan.net/src/_til/2024/2024-10-21-under-construction.md

 I just tweak the values until they look right.

 It feels like there's a lot of powerful stuff I can do with that function, if I sit down and take the time to learn it properly.

+I couldn't work out how to add rounded corners to the hazard tape -- it seems like `border-radius` and `border-image` don't play nicely together. 🤷‍♀️